-- Leaves some time show signs of wilting or water loss and affected plants within a few days of infection lodge or topple down.
+- Leaves sometimes show signs of wilting or water loss and affected plants within a few days of infection lodge or topple down.

-- Ears and shank may also show rot.
+- Ears and shanks may also show rot.
 They fail to develop further and the ears hang down simply from the plant

-- Use of disease resistance varieties, i.e. Hybrids Ganga Safed-2, DHM 103, show significantly less disease incidence than other hybrids.
+- Use of disease-resistant varieties, i.e. Hybrids Ganga Safed-2, DHM 103, show significantly less disease incidence than other hybrids.